Subject area: Sport

 You may incur additional costs depending on the programme and courses, and the type of research or placement, you choose.

-The majority of teaching will take place within the School of Education at the centrally located Moray House site.
-The School provides its own IT labs and library, but you can also access all the University's computer facilities and libraries.
+The majority of teaching will take place within the School of Education at the centrally located Holyrood campus.
+The School provides its own IT labs and library, but you can also access all the University's other computer facilities and libraries.

 Students of applied sport science do not have a compulsory placement but will have the opportunity to undertake a workplace or research attachment in collaboration with a body external to the University, such as sportscotland.